simonmichael/hledger_site/src/index.md

 ```

-The [import](hledger.md#import) command detects and adds just new transactions to the journal (works with most CSVs):
+The [import](hledger.md#import) command detects just the new transactions, and adds them to the journal:
 ```cli
 $ hledger import bank.csv
 imported 2 new transactions from bank.csv